~/blog $ cat ue5-cpp-vs-standard-cpp.md

 }

-Plugins: Packages of reusable functionality that can be shared across projects.
-Plugins can contain one or more modules and can be easily enabled or disabled in the Unreal Editor.
+Plugins are packages of reusable functionality that can be shared across projects.
+A plugin contains one or more modules and can be enabled or disabled in the Unreal Editor.
+Its .uplugin file defines the plugin’s metadata and modules:

 {